 These are just a few ideas to think about when determining how frequently you need to schedule your massages.
 You can always ask your massage therapist, but they won't know how long your bodywork results last.
 Being aware of your body and paying attention to it will help you figure out that frequency.

 But don't wait until the last minute until you are in pain, as your favorite massage therapist may not be available for same-day appointments!

 Being proactive is more beneficial, and your body will auto adjust to a schedule once you establish one.
 So schedule your massage in advance online or better yet, establish monthly or weekly appointments with your favorite therapist, and your body will love you for it!
-Thanks for reading our wellness blog, and be sure to follow Bull City Soles on Instagram or Facebook for last-minute availabilities, more self-care tips, or upcoming events.
+Thanks for reading our wellness blog, and be sure to follow Bull City Soles on Instagram or Facebook for last-minute availabilities, and more self-care tips.